 The study also showed that the type of content mattered.
 Content that fell under Retail and Hobbies categories had a peaked around 8 AM and also had significantly higher open rates after business hours when compared to Business and Non Profit categories.

-While choosing the right time to send emails can help improve your open rates, it is certainly not the only factor to consider.
+While choosing the best time to send marketing emails can help improve your open rates, it is certainly not the only factor to consider.
 You should ensure that your email subject lines are punchy, that your message is mobile friendly and that you are not sending too many emails.
 See how 5starRocket’s online review management features help you maximize your open rates.

 Final Thoughts: There has been tons of research done on this topic.
 While the data does point to the aforementioned times and we think this is an excellent place to start, it ultimately boils down to how well you know your audience.
 A study from Experian found that 54% of all emails were viewed on mobile devices.
 People who use mobile devices tend to check the phones quite frequently out of business hours.
 A customer survey done by Deloitte found that 40 percent of consumers check their phones within five minutes of waking up.
 Once the day is over, over 30 percent of consumers check their devices five minutes before going to sleep.
 If you are targeting a younger, tech-savvy crowd, you should consider testing sends outside traditional business hours.
 Knowing your audience is the key to finding out what works best for you.
 Start with a blanket approach, and then hone in on a time that gets you the best results.